-So what does the cross mean?
-Why is it good?
+[7:22] What then does the cross mean?
+And why is it good?
 Is it simply an example of how to bear unjust suffering bravely?
 Well, it is that, certainly.

-[7:41] But the New Testament tells us that it has a much greater and much more wonderful meaning, that it's not merely an example, but an accomplishment.
+But the New Testament tells us that it has a much greater and more wonderful meaning, that it's not merely an example, but an accomplishment.
 Something happened there, a transaction, an achievement.

 Something was finished there so that Jesus could cry triumphantly, it is finished.
-So let's turn to John's Gospel, chapter 19, and the passage that we heard read a few minutes ago.
+So let's turn to our reading here, the last reading which you'll find printed in John chapter 19.

-And let's look further at this great final cry that Jesus uttered.
-There it is, you'll see, in verse 30.
-He received the sour wine, and then he said, it is finished.
+And let's look together at this great final cry that Jesus uttered.
+You'll see it there in verse 30.
+He received the sour wine, and then he said, it is finished, and he bowed his head and gave up his spirit.

-And he bowed his head and gave up his spirit.
-Now that cry is expressed in English in just three words, but in the Greek text, it is a single word, tetelestai.
+Now that cry is expressed in three simple English words.
+But in the Greek text, it is a single word, tetelestai.
 And that means it is accomplished or completed or fulfilled.
-So the idea is not simply that something is now ended, but rather that something has been brought to a satisfying and triumphant conclusion.

-[8:50] What then does this great word mean?
+[8:31] And the idea is not simply that something is now ended, but rather that something has been brought to a satisfying and triumphant conclusion.
+So what does this great word tetelestai mean?

 Well, let me start at the low level of our own experience of life.
-There's something in human nature that wants to bring a task to completion.
+There's something in human nature that wants to bring any task to completion.

 When I was quite a young boy, my father used to drill it into me, never to leave a job half done.
-So if it was a Saturday morning and I was cleaning out a rabbit hutch or weeding a small flower bed, he would say to me, make sure you don't stop until it's all done.
+If I was, for example, cleaning out a rabbit hutch or weeding a small flower bed, he would say to me, make sure you don't stop until it's all done.

-There's something in us that finds satisfaction in doing a job thoroughly and properly.
+There's something in all of us that finds satisfaction in doing a job thoroughly and properly.
 If you're making a rockery in your garden, you rejoice and feel glad when it's finally done and the last rock is in place.

 If you're a dressmaker and you're making a dress for a bride or a bridesmaid, I imagine that when the last stitch is stitched, you feel happy.
-Now, where did this sense of wanting to complete a job properly come from?
+Now, where did this sense of wanting to complete a job properly, where did it come from?

-Surely, it reflects something in God himself because we are made in his image.
-We learn to be workers because God is a worker and we learn to complete our tasks because we're like him.
+[9:42] Well, surely it reflects something in God himself because we're made in his image.
+We learn to be workers because God himself is a worker.
+We learn to complete our tasks because we're like him.

-[10:05] We reflect his characteristics.
-This is one reason why it's so frustrating and difficult to be unemployed.
-Unemployment frustrates our God-given desire to work and to get our tasks completed.
+We reflect his characteristics.
+This is one reason why it's so frustrating to be unemployed.
+Unemployment frustrates this God-given desire to work and to get our tasks finished.